liamsmith3194/otter-hockey/README.md

 1. I want to be able to *be made aware of any deals available* so that I can **make the most of what is on offer, whether it is free delivery or 10% off etc.**

-1. I want to be able to *view the social media account(s)* so that I can **keep up to date with news and offers, but also it gives me trust in the Company.**
+1. I want to be able to *view the social media account(s)* so that I can **keep up to date with news and offers, but also it gives me trust in the company.**

 #### Products